animator/mandelbrot-numba/README.md

 # mandelbrot-numba

+**This repository is based on the PyData Global 2020 & PyCon Sweden 2020 talk on `numba` which can be accessed [here](https://realworldpython.guide/pycon-sweden-2020/).**

-This repository contains the Mandelbrot Set Generator code with zoom feature.
+This repository contains the Mandelbrot Set Generator code with a GUI and zoom feature.
 It is a good starting point for new `numba` users to witness the various ways in which one can achieve code speed-up using `numba`.

 Each implementation has a dedicated branch and the recommended learning sequence that should be followed is provided below: